-Surry Hills is a buzzing inner Sydney neighbourhood, with wine bars, restaurants, gourmet food stores and some of the city's most creative dining spots.
-Amble along Crown Street and take your pick of cuisine or visit a cool bar after seeing a show at the acclaimed Belvoir Street Theatre.
+A buzzing inner Sydney destination, Surry Hills is home to one of Australia’s most respected theatres and is a delicious dining hotspot.
+Amble along Crown Street and side streets and take your pick of cuisine or visit a cool bar after seeing an exhilarating show at the marvellous Belvoir Street Theatre.

 About Surry Hills